joel-feinberg/tin-eye/README.md

 Running the Application
 -----------------------

+### Option 1: Using the Setup Script (Recommended)

+1. Make the setup script executable:

+    ```
+    chmod +x setup_and_run.sh
+    ```

+2. Run the setup script:

+    ```
+    ./setup_and_run.sh
+    ```

+    This script will automatically:
+    - Check for FFMPEG installation
+    - Set up a Python virtual environment
+    - Install required packages
+    - Create necessary directories
+    - Start the Flask application
+    - Open your web browser to the application
+    - Handle cleanup when you're done (press Ctrl+C to exit)

+3.  **(Optional Quick Test Setup):** If you want to use the "Quick Test" button, place two video files named exactly `old.mp4` and `new.mp4` inside the `uploads/` directory before running the script.

+### Option 2: Manual Setup

 1. Ensure all prerequisites are met (Python, Flask installed, FFMPEG installed and in PATH).

 2. Navigate to the project directory containing `app.py` and `index.html`.